csj1012/portfolio2023/src/models/blog/posts/md/four-takeaways-after-eleven-years.md

 ##### #1.
 You can learn The Thing

-I know it has been hard to learn "The Thing."
-Maybe you even consider yourself "bad" at The Thing.
+I know it has been hard to learn The Thing.

+Maybe you even consider yourself "bad" at it, whatever it is.
 You've never been able to be good at The Thing, even while others around you excelled at it.

 What "The Thing" is is different for everyone: math, algorithms, CSS, lifting weights, public speaking.